digitalsri/flood-risk-tool/README.md

 🌊 Flood Risk Tool (Singapore)
 Hey there!
 Welcome to the Flood Risk Funhouse—a quirky little tool to see if your place is “flooded” or floating high and dry!
-Enter a location, get a splashy risk report, and have a laugh.
+Enter a location, get a splashy risk report.
 Pun intended, it’s all for fun! 💦

 What’s This About?
 Type in a six-digit postal code (any will do!), and this app spits out a flood risk assessment—complete with gauges, a map, and a cheeky tip (ark-building, anyone?).
 The catch?
 The flood risk levels are randomly generated, so don’t start sandbagging your house just yet!